Defining Learner Characteristics:

 Accreditation aligned to the Equals Semi-formal Curriculum Schemes of work

-It is directly related to the » Equals Semi-formal Curriculum which has been written and edited by experienced specialist practitioners.
+It is directly related to the » Equals Semi-formal Curriculum

 Certificates